peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 Private namespaces also exist in the DNS.
-A user of a private network might be able to resolve names using local DNS infrastructure that are not visible to other users of different networks.
-This is often an intentional and deliberate configuration by network operators, for example to provide name resolution for internal, private services that are not available to users of other networks.
+A user of a private network might be able to resolve names using local DNS infrastructure that are not visible to other users of other networks.
+This is often an intentional and deliberate configuration by network operators.
+For example to provide name resolution for internal, private services that are not available to users of other networks.

 When a device or application uses the DNS protocol to resolve both internal names and external names published in the global DNS namespace, ambiguity can result.
-For example, DNS responses from Internet-facing nameservers might indicate that a particular name published in an internal namespace does not exist, while an internal nameserver might respond differently.
+For example, DNS responses from Internet-reachable nameservers might indicate that a particular name published in an internal namespace does not exist, while an internal nameserver might be configured to respond differently.
 Since mobile devices can attach to different networks and can cache DNS responses obtained from different namespaces, this ambiguity can cause headaches.
 A DNSSEC-aware resolver on a mobile device might cache a signed, negative response from an external nameserver for a particular name, for example, and